pankajkshah722/pankajkshah722/README.md

 ## A recent Computer Science Engineering graduate from the University of Debrecen.

-- 🌱 I’m currently learning IT Support 🧑‍💻 and Cybersecurity related technologies ⚙️.
+- 🌱 I’m currently learning Cybersecurity related technologies 🧑‍💻⚙️.
-- 👯 seeking an opportunity to gain professional experience in IT Support and Cybersecurity.
+- 👯 seeking an opportunity to gain professional experience in Cybersecurity.
-- 🥅 2023 Goals: Complete the Google Cybersecurity Professional Certification course and get the CompTIA Security+ certification
+- 🥅 2024 Goals: Complete the Google Cybersecurity Professional Certification course and get the CompTIA Security+ certification
 - ⚡ Fun fact: I love cycling 🚴 and eating & cooking food 🍕😂.
 - 👯 I am fluent in English, Hindi, and Nepali, basic understanding of the Hungarian language, and Currently learning German.